-I love to work with couples who value emotional and authentic moments captured through the art of photography.
-The way I work is as unique as you are.
+I love to work with couples who value emotional and authentic moments captured through the art of wedding photography.
 My style is photojournalistic and I blend in on your wedding day as a guest would so I can get those crazy, amazing candid shots of you having the time of your life with the people you love.
 It’s spontaneous and natural and packed full of beautiful and meaningful moments.
 As a result, you receive fine-art photographs that reveal your unique connection and energy as a couple.

-My approach to weddings is unique.
+My approach to wedding photography is unique and non-traditional.
 Firstly, I won’t just show up before your ceremony, start snapping photos, do some portraits afterwards and then call it a day.
 Your wedding is so much more than just a ceremony or a gathering of family and friends.
 It’s the beginning of a great story- your story.
 It’s not about how your family expects you to do it, and it’s not about how much money you’ve spent compared to your friends.
 It is about coming together to celebrate with your closest family and friends.
 It’s about your love and your commitment to one another.
 And it’s about what you want and how you want it to be.

 My wedding photography focuses on the moments that naturally occur as the day unfolds.
 It can be creative, artistic, sometimes intense, sometimes incredible, but always is authentic.
 I want to capture photographs that make me feel something, that will evoke deep feeling within you.
 Photographs that carry meaning, but also tell your story.

 There are 3 things I focus on when making images, and those are (in order):